Daniel J. Frey

 Humans come in two varieties.

-Those that share and those who can’t.
+Those who share and those who can't.

-Conservatives conserve, they don’t believe in sharing.
+Conservatives conserve; they don't believe in sharing.

-Consider a lesson taught by all good teachers both in society and in the home for generation after generation.
+Consider a lesson taught by all good teachers, both in society and in the home, for generation after generation.

-Share and share-alike.
+Share and share alike.

 We share to lessen the burden of the heart, mind, and spirit.